Makeea/Tutorials/Git/SSH keys/readme.md

 `chmod 600 ~/.ssh/id_rsa`
 `chmod 644 ~/.ssh/id_rsa.pub`

-If you’re using the root account to set up keys for a user account, it’s important that the ~/.ssh directory belongs to the user and not to root:
+If you're using the root account to set up keys for a user account, it's important that the ~/.ssh directory belongs to the user and not to root:
 `chown -R username:username ~/.ssh`

 ## Status
-Project is: _in progress
+Project is: _in progress.

 ## Inspiration
 Add here credits.
-Project inspired by..., based on...
+The project inspired by..., based on

 ## Contact
 Created by [Makeea](https://www.rosario1.com) - feel free to contact me!